 ‘Haha’ (How funny!
 This class is great!)

-Hearing students make those sounds is what I live for as a teacher.
+Hearing students make those sounds is what we live for as teachers.
 It’s those moments that make you think there can’t possibly be a better job in the world.

-So what was I doing?
-A simple listening activity using basic shapes with my beginner class.
+I was teaching my beginner class and creating drawings on the whiteboard using basic shapes.
 We were revising common objects (e.g. a watch, a camera) with the form ‘It is a/an’.

-First, I drew basic shapes on the board.
-Then we revised prepositions of place and phrases like ‘bottom left’ and ‘top right’ (which I find particularly useful for navigating the screen in online lessons).
+First, draw these basic shapes on the board.
+Then revise prepositions of place and phrases like ‘bottom left’ and ‘top right’.
+This is useful vocabulary for this task but also for navigating the screen in online lessons.

-Then I gave them all a sheet of A4 printer paper and dictated the following:
+Then, give students a sheet of A4 printer paper and dictate the following:

 Object 1: Draw a rectangle.
 In the centre of the rectangle, draw a big circle.
 In the top right corner, draw a small square.
 On top of the rectangle, in the top right, draw a small rectangle.